-Students from the seven Spica institutions are invited to take part in intensive courses and apply for Spica grants for different ways of mobility.
+Students from the seven Spica institutions are invited to take part in Blended Intensive Programmes (intensive courses) and apply for Spica grants for different ways of mobility.
 Students can apply for placement/internship, semester or fieldwork abroad through the network.
 Contact your local Spica coordinators to learn more.

-Students in Teacher training, education or similar fields at the Spica partner institutions are invited to participate in Spica course in September 2021 (17-24.9).
-The course awards 5 ECTS credits and is funded by Nordplus (Nordic Council of Ministers).
-The course consists of two online seminars, a weeklong intensive course and a written assessment.
-Participants will receive a travel grant that covers the cheapest mode of travel and in line with Nordplus rates.
-Food and lodging in Notodden is covered by the course.
-Application deadline is: 30 April 2021.
+The intensive course will take place in the Faroe Islands on 10-17 March 2022.
+The course awards 5 ECTS credits and is funded by Nordplus (the Nordic Council).
+The course consists of two online seminars and related activities, a week-long intensive course and a reflection paper.
+Participants will receive a travel grant that covers the cheapest mode of travel but no more than the maximum Nordplus rates.
+Lodging and most meals will be covered by Spica during the intensive week.